Federal Magistrates Act: Selection and Appointment

 Magistrates are appointed by a majority vote of district judges in their respective districts.
 Candidates must meet statutory qualifications, including good standing as members of the bar and a history of legal practice.
 The chief judge of the district organizes a merit selection panel to interview a candidate, and the panel makes a recommendation to the court about whether or not the applicant should be appointed as a magistrate judge.
 After the vote, the chief judge decides whether or not to adopt the recommendation.
-If the recommendation is adopted, an investiture is held before the chief judge for the magistrate judge, and he or she can begin the start of their term.
+If the recommendation is adopted, an investiture is held before the chief judge for the magistrate judge, beginning the start of the magistrate's term.

 Compensation and Terms

 Initial terms were set at eight years for full-time magistrates and four years for part-time magistrates.
 Compensation was determined based on recommendations from the Judicial Conference.

 Expansion of Judicial Capacity

 Focused on delegating routine tasks to magistrates, reducing delays in the courts.